qsnake/gpaw/doc/install/BGP/performance.rst

   python mapfile.py <number of nodes> Nx, Ny, Nz

 Let's take a concreate example.
-Suppose you want to run on 128 nodes, which has partition dimensions Px=Py=4 and Pz=8, the physical problem has N = 2000  and it the grid points can be easily decomposed into Nx=Ny=Nz=4.
+Suppose you want to run on 128 nodes, which has partition dimensions Px=Py=4 and Pz=8, and the physical problem has N = 2000 and grid can be easily decomposed into Nx=Ny=Nz=4.
 You also have enough memory to run in *vn* mode, then we generate the **MAPFILE** with::

   python mapfile.py 128 4,4,4